lawrencefchan/rea_scraping/README.md

 # rea_scraping
-This library contains scripts for scraping realestate data from:
+This package contains scripts used to scrape realestate data from:
 - realestate.com.au
 - Allhomes
 - domain.com (to be implemented)